-The use of cannabis to treat symptoms of RA is frequently self-reported by patients.
-In a 2005 anonymous questionnaire survey of medicinal cannabis patients in Australia, 25 percent reported using cannabinoids to treat RA.
+Despite these limited results, patients with RA frequently report using cannabis therapeutically.
+For instance, in a 2005 anonymous questionnaire survey of medicinal cannabis patients in Australia, 25 percent reported using cannabinoids to treat RA.
 A survey of British medical cannabis patients found that more than 20 percent of respondents reported using cannabis for symptoms of arthritis.
 A review of state-registered medical cannabis pain patients reported that 27 percent used it to treat arthritis.
 Most recently, survey data published in 2020 in the journal Rheumatology reported: “Nearly 20 percent of patients suffering from rheumatologic diseases actively consume cannabis, with an improvement in pain. … A favorable effect of cannabis on pain in our meta-analysis reinforces the idea that cannabis could be used for analgesic purposes.”

 Zaka et al. 2017.
 Comparative in silico analyses of Cannabis sativa, Prunella vulgaris and Withania somnifera compounds elucidating the medicinal properties against rheumatoid arthritis.
 Journal of Molecular Graphs & Modeling 74: 296-304.

 Malfait et al. 2000.
 The nonpsychoactive cannabis constituent cannabidiol is an oral anti-arthritic therapeutic in murine.
 Journal of the Proceedings of the National Academy of Sciences 97: 9561-9566.